jiweigang1/janito/docs/index.md

 - **Terminal Integration**: Seamless shell integration with intelligent command assistance
 - **Code Intelligence**: Advanced code analysis and generation capabilities
 - **Extensible Tools**: Custom tool development and integration
-- **Multi-Provider Support**: Works with OpenAI, DeepSeek, MoonshotAI, and more
+- **Multi-Provider Support**: Works with OpenAI, DeepSeek, Moonshot, and more
 - **Human-Guided AI**: Collaborative AI that works with you, not instead of you

 ## Documentation Sections